The Other Side of Life

 It is only a matter of time when you sail in these northern areas.
 Not a "firearm bullet" a "wind bullet"!
 You see...the wind gathers pace running up one side of an island and shoots down the other and across the water hitting you side on at full pace, which can catch you unaware if you not careful.
 At night you can actually hear them coming and you subconsciously brace yourself.
 (Pretty much like they did in hearing planes overhead during the war I suspect, only they would have consciously braced and with very different emotions).

-During our journey north, we had one vessel ahead, she was sailing in close to the rocky cliffs.
+During our journey north, we had one vessel ahead of us, sailing in close to the rocky cliffs.
 I wondered if they were seeking protection from the wind and sea state.
 Their vessel was moving along really well despite the echo they would have had off the rocks, when suddenly she rounded-up!
 This instantly threw the vessel into the opposite direction and then we saw them dump their sail.
 We were further out and knew a bullet had hit, we could see it run across the top of the water and with that our wind indicator spiked to 35knts.
 Condesa too was overpowered, immediately we had to spill breeze from our main sail to ease the fierce tension.

 The crew on the other vessel recovered but were shaken by the roundup and rightly so, being so close to rocks.
 They managed to get control back, reset their course and later dropped anchor in Cape Upstart nearby Condesa.

 That night after our beach walk we putted past to check on them and to hear the other side of the story over a sundowner.
 Glasses were raised to water now under the bridge.
 I silently salutéd those who stood for hours at the bare concrete command post to protect the very waters we all enjoy today!